Kulieshova/Kulieshova/README.md

 > Running "cat about_me.txt"... ✅
 ```

 My name is **Nataliia**.
 I am a sophomore at UC Berkeley, double-majoring in Computer Science and Cognitive Science (Go Bears! 🐻).
 I am passionate about machine learning, computational neuroscience, brain-computer interfaces, and all the other nerdy things.
-I am excited about using technology to make our world more inclusive to people with different cognitive and neurological disorders 🧠✨
+I am excited about using technology to make our world more inclusive to people with different cognitive and neurological abilities 🧠✨.
+In my free time, you'll find me either reading, running, baking, or writing for my STEM blog.
+Do you want to connect further?
+Shoot me an email!

 ### 💻 Skills Unlocked:
 ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white&style=for-the-badge)